SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Detailed Evaluation Protocol

 \subsection{Supplementary Pixel-wise Evaluation}

-Complementing the perceptual and semantic evaluations, we provide pixel-wise evaluations (PSNR and SSIM~\cite{ssim}) in this section.
-While pixel-wise metrics are known to correlate poorly with semantic editing quality in sparse sketch domains due to background dominance and sensitivity to spatial misalignments~\cite{lpips,Bandyopadhyay_2024_CVPR}, we report them here to quantitatively assess the model’s precision in low-level reconstruction.

-\begin{itemize} \item \textbf{Global Metrics (PSNR/SSIM):} These serve as a proxy for \textbf{structural fidelity in unmasked regions}, verifying that the model preserves the original context and blends the edited region seamlessly without introducing artifacts. \item \textbf{Masked-Region Metrics (PSNR-M/SSIM-M):} These quantify \textbf{control fidelity}.
-Since the guidance lines in our test set are derived from the ground truth, high scores within the masked region indicate the model’s ability to correctly interpret the guidance lines to faithfully reconstruct the original ground truth geometry, validating the effectiveness of our robust training strategy. \end{itemize}

-Our method achieves state-of-the-art results across both dimensions, demonstrating its ability to perform precise local reconstruction while maintaining superior consistency with the global composition.
+Complementing the perceptual and semantic evaluations, we additionally provide pixel-wise evaluations (PSNR and SSIM~\cite{ssim}) in this section as supplementary metrics.
+While pixel-wise metrics are known to correlate poorly with semantic editing quality in sparse sketch domains due to background dominance and sensitivity to spatial misalignments~\cite{lpips,Bandyopadhyay_2024_CVPR}, we include them only to offer a reference for the model’s precision in low-level reconstruction, rather than as primary indicators of overall performance. \begin{itemize} \item \textbf{Global Metrics (PSNR/SSIM):} These provide a coarse proxy for \textbf{structural fidelity in unmasked regions}, loosely reflecting whether the model preserves the original context and blends the edited region without introducing obvious artifacts. \item \textbf{Masked-Region Metrics (PSNR-M/SSIM-M):} These offer a limited indication of \textbf{control precision}.
+Since the guidance lines in our test set are derived from the ground truth, higher scores within the masked region may suggest that the model is able to follow the provided guidance and reconstruct geometry consistent with the target, although such pixel-wise metrics remain imperfect for evaluating semantic editing quality. \end{itemize} Our method achieves state-of-the-art results across both dimensions, demonstrating its ability to perform precise local reconstruction while maintaining superior consistency with the global composition.